ehoang0106/blog/source/_drafts/wazuh.md

 ![image](https://s3.us-east-1.amazonaws.com/blog.khoah.net/media/wazuh/wz-cover.png)

 Cybersecurity isn't just for enterprises - it's essential for home labs and personal IT setup too.
-I found Wazuh - a powerful an open-source SEIM and XDR platform that provides threat detection, log analysis, and system monitoring.
+I found Wazuh - a powerful open-source SEIM and XDR platform that provides threat detection, log analysis, and system monitoring.

 So I decided to setup Wazuh at home, using my Raspberry Pi to host the server, and deploying agents to my devices.